theo-mckenzie/bethe-hessian-numerics/README.md

 # Numerical experiments for the Bethe--Hessian

-This repository contains the MATLAB code for the numerical experiments accompanying [Negative Spectrum of the Bethe--Hessian at the Percolation Threshold].
+This repository contains the MATLAB code for the numerical experiments accompanying "The Bethe–Hessian Down to the Percolation Threshold".

 ## Reproducing the experiments